harbidel/cu-cat/doc/assembling.rst

 Although many datasets are available on the internet, it is not always easy to find the right one for your analysis.

-skrub has some very helpful methods that gives you easy access to embeddings, or vectorial representations of an entity, of all common entities from Wikipedia.
+cu_cat has some very helpful methods that gives you easy access to embeddings, or vectorial representations of an entity, of all common entities from Wikipedia.
 You can use :func:`datasets.get_ken_embeddings` to search for the right